List of National Hockey League players born in the United Kingdom

 Two players born in the United Kingdom participated in the first season of the NHL.
 Ken Thompson had played the previous season for the Montreal Wanderers in the National Hockey Association (NHA), and played one game in the NHL before the Wanderers disbanded shortly after their home rink burnt down.
 Joe Hall had also played in the NHA prior to the NHL: he spent eight years playing for the Montreal Shamrocks and the Quebec Bulldogs, and won the Stanley Cup twice with the latter side.
 He joined the Montreal Canadiens for the first season of the NHL.
-Hall competed in the 1919 Stanley Cup Finals which were cancelled when most of his league champion Canadiens contracted Spanish influenza, and Hall died from flu-induced pneumonia shortly after.
+Hall competed in the 1919 Stanley Cup Final which were cancelled when most of his league champion Canadiens contracted Spanish influenza, and Hall died from flu-induced pneumonia shortly after.
 In 1961, he became the second player born in the United Kingdom to have been inducted into the Hockey Hall of Fame.

 The first Hall of Famer born in the UK was Charlie Gardiner, inducted in 1945.
 Described as "one of the game's preeminent goaltenders during the 1920s and 1930s," he played seven seasons in the NHL with the Chicago Black Hawks.
 He won the Vezina Trophy on two occasions, and was named team captain for the 1933–34 season, leading his team to win their first Stanley Cup.
 It was the only time a goaltender had captained a Cup-winning side.
 Just over two months after the Stanley Cup victory, Gardiner died of a brain hemorrhage.